Ski Guide: Squaw Valley, California

 For the Non-Skier

-Aside from sipping hot chocolate in front of a blazing fire after a morning perusing the shops at Squaw Village, non-skiers can burn some calories ice-skating at the Olympic pavilion, snow-tubing, dog-sledding, cross-country skiing and snowshoeing.
+Aside from sipping hot chocolate in front of a blazing fire after a morning perusing the shops at Squaw Village, non-skiers can burn some calories ice-skating at the Olympic Ice Pavilion, snow-tubing, dog-sledding, cross-country skiing and snowshoeing.
 Of course, pampering is always an option, too, with the indulgently relaxing treatments at the Trilogy Spa.

 Biggest Bang for Your Buck